 - Church Endorsement Form certified by the church where the applicant is a member - Pastoral Recommendation Form to be completed by a pastor who can speak to the applicant's character and Christian convictions; must be an individual different than the Church Endorsement Form - Applicants must submit (1) an official transcript from all completed secondary diplomas and post-secondary degrees, and (2) official transcripts for all credit received at the same academic level as the desired program.
+The requirement for secondary transcripts may be waived if the applicant has completed an associate's degree or at least 60 hours of college credit.
 Official transcripts should be submitted directly to Midwestern's Admissions Office. - A brief written testimony of conversion to faith in Christ - If applicable, brief explanation of any divorce - For additional documents required from international students, see "International Student Requirements" in this Admissions section.